kylebrowning/waterwheel.swift/README.md

 ```

 Because these two Views know whether you are logged in or out, they will always show the correct state of buttons(Login, or Logout) and perform the approriate actions.
 The UI is up to you, but at its default you get username, password, submit, and cancel button.
+With all that said, you can ingore these classes and use the methods that waterwheel provides and deeply integrate into your own UI.

 ### Node Methods